burzaszsolt/react-micro-frontends/README.md

 ## With docker

-Since you have already setup the services all you need to do is visiting [http://localhost:3000](http://localhost:3000).
+Since you have already setup the services all you need to do is visiting
+<a href="http://localhost:3000" target="_blank">http://localhost:3000</a>.

 ## Without docker